rjacaac211/Dental-Care/README.md

-# RJ Dental Care PH
+# RJ Dental Care PH — AI Agent and Computer Vision Web App

 An AI-powered dental care web application by **RJ Dental Care PH**, a dental service provider offering both **onsite dental clinic** appointments and an **online AI assistant**.
 This system combines **FastAPI** (backend), **React** (frontend), and **LangChain** and **LangGraph** for an intelligent **ReAct AI Agent** that can execute SQL queries on a **PostgreSQL** database or handle general dental inquiries through **web search**.
 It also provides ephemeral **memory** for multi-turn dialogue to keep the AI Agent **context-aware**.
 Additionally, it includes a **file upload feature** for oral images, along with a **computer vision model** (MobileNetV2) for oral disease classification.